Osama-Tbaileh/printers-manager/printers-bash/USB_README.md

 - **Local:** http://localhost:3006
 - **Network:** http://YOUR_IP:3006 (shown by script)

-**Important:** Save the API key displayed during setup!
-You'll need it for all API requests.

 **Reboot the Raspberry Pi - server will start automatically and pull latest updates!** 🔄

-Send print commands from any device on the same network using the API key!
+Send print commands from any device on the same network!

 ---